SandyRodger/LS180_database_foundations/assessment_prep.md

 - multiple joins: This is simply adding multiple JOINS together in the same query.
 This is how many to many relationships between tables are implemented, with a third table acting as a join table.

 2. Name and define the three sublanguages of SQL and be able to classify different statements by sublanguage.
 - DDL: Data Definition Language: For defining the structure of databases.
 Their tables and columns.
-For example `CREATE TABLE` and `ALTER TABLE ALTER COLUMN`
+For example all `CREATE` statements (even CREATE SEQUENCE) and `ALTER TABLE ALTER COLUMN`
 - DML: Data Manipulation Language: For retrieving and modifying data. `SELECT` queries for example.
 - DCL: Data Control Language: Used to determine what various users are allowed to do when interacting with a database.
 For example `GRANT SELECT ON employees TO john;`